H. Parrott Bacot

 Henry "Pat" Parrott Bacot, Jr. (December 13, 1941 – October 10, 2020) was an American art historian, curator, and educator.
-A scholar of Southern art, specifically that of Louisiana, Bacot served as Professor of Art History Emeritus and Executive Director of the LSU Museum of Art at Louisiana State University.
+A scholar of Southern art, specifically that of Louisiana, Bacot served as professor of art history emeritus and executive director of the LSU Museum of Art at Louisiana State University.

 Career

-Born in Shreveport to Henry Sr. and Martha Jane Van Loan, Bacot earned a Bachelor of Arts in History from Baylor University in 1963 and a Master of Arts in Museology and American Folk Art from State University of New York at Oneonta in 1972.
+Born in Shreveport to Henry Sr. and Martha Jane Van Loan, Bacot earned a bachelor of arts in history from Baylor University in 1963 and a master of arts in museology and American folk art from State University of New York at Oneonta in 1972.

-In 1967, Bacot began working as a Curator at the LSU Museum of Art and an Instructor of Art History at Louisiana State University.
-In 1983, he was promoted to Professor of Art History and Executive Director of the museum.
-Bacot would retire from the university in 2008.
+In 1967, Bacot began working as a curator at the LSU Museum of Art and an instructor of art history at Louisiana State University.
+In 1983, he was promoted to professor of art history and executive director of the museum.
+Bacot retired from the university in 2008.

 Throughout his career, he focused on Southern art, specifically that of Louisiana.
-Bacot studied artists such as Caroline Durieux, Pietro Gualdi, and Marie Adrien Persac, as well as eighteenth- and nineteenth-century furniture and decorative arts from the area.
-His 2000 book on Persac was awarded the Ruth Emery Award for best regional book in that year.
+Bacot studied artists such as Caroline Durieux, Pietro Gualdi, and Marie Adrien Persac, as well as 18th- and 19th-century furniture and decorative arts from the area.
+His 2000 book on Persac won the Ruth Emery Award for best regional book that year.

 Bacot died in 2020.
-Two years later, the LSU Museum of Art began an annual lecture in his name called the H. Parrott Bacot Distinguished Visiting Scholar Series, which focuses on the decorative arts.
+Two years later, the LSU Museum of Art began an annual lecture in his name, the H. Parrott Bacot Distinguished Visiting Scholar Series, which focuses on the decorative arts.